medined/perl-5-by-example/perl_5_by_example/glossary.md

 A protocol is a set of agreed-upon commands and responses.
-The Internet has a plethora of protocols that you can use.
-See Chapter 23, "<A href="ch22.htm">Internet Resources</A>," for information about how to find more information.
+The Internet has a plethora of protocols that you can use. [](./internet-resources.md) for information about how to find more information.

 ## Range